mumair4462/ngx-datepicker-calendar/CONTRIBUTING.md

 ## License

-By contributing to ngx-date-picker, you agree that your contributions will be licensed under the MIT License.
+By contributing to ngx-datepicker-calendar, you agree that your contributions will be licensed under the MIT License.

 ---

-Thank you for contributing to ngx-date-picker! 🎉
+Thank you for contributing to ngx-datepicker-calendar!